Energy-Aware Collaborative Exploration for a UAV-UGV Team: Simulations

 \subsubsection{Benchmark with Single-UAV}

-We compare our method with an energy-aware UAV baseline.
+We compare our method against a single-UAV ablation of our own framework, with the UGV removed.
 In the baseline, the UAV has the same effective distance budget $\overline{\tau_a} \cdot v_{uav} = 30m$ but must return to a static charging station at the origin after each tour.
 This isolates the contribution of the UGV as an active co-explorer and mobile charging station.

-Fig. \ref{fig:benchmark_UAV} summarizes the exploration progress and mission time.
+Fig. \ref{fig:benchmark_all} summarizes the exploration progress and mission time.
 The UAV-only baseline fails to achieve 95\% exploration within 30 minutes in \textit{Environments 1} and \textit{2}.
 In \textit{Environment 3}, both methods reach 95\% exploration, with our method being approximately 20\% faster.

-Table \ref{tab:unified_benchmark} reports pure exploration performance (see Table \ref{tab:sim_results} for metrics details).
+Table \ref{tab:unified_benchmark} reports active exploration performance (see Table \ref{tab:sim_results} for metrics details).
 In \textit{Environments 1} and \textit{2}, the baseline can only reach 92.8\% and 90.3\% exploration before the mission terminates.
 The number of tours by UAV-only method is significantly larger compared to our method, as the energy-aware UAV must repeatedly visit the static charging station.
 Because of this, the UAV uses its flight time mainly in transit back to origin, rather than further exploration, leading to diminishing progress.
 The only environment where the UAV-only baseline achieves 95\% exploration is \textit{Environment 3}, and it takes nearly twice of the tours than our method.

 The results show that using a UGV not only enables ground support but also significantly improves exploration efficiency.
 By repositioning the UGV closer to active exploration regions, the UAV spends less of its flight time on transit and more on exploration.